-- traditions, accents, and dialects vary across Community districts (reference: Resolution GR-153-79, as amended by Resolution GR-08-09, and any subsequent amendment thereto); - 6.
-The percentage of Native American faculty and staff at elementary and secondary schools within the Community is below the expectations and standards of the Community.
-The percentage of Community members serving as faculty and staff at those schools is also below the expectations and standards of the Community; - 7.
-Experience has shown that strong family and community involvement has a positive impact on education; therefore, family involvement in the schools should be encouraged; - 8.
-Due to the existence of students within the Community who are parents, parenting and family life education have been identified as primary needs in the Community to encourage positive, effective parenting skills; and - 9.
-Due to the lack of facilities, only 9.4% of eligible students participate in early education and kindergarten readiness programs. - B. It is the intent and purpose of this title to provide: - 1.
-A Community-wide philosophy on tribal curriculum objectives and alignment with state standards; - 2.
-Support for educational programs and resources that nourish and assist the Community's leaders of tomorrow; and provide the tools and resources necessary to make education within the Community a positive, productive experience offering Community members superior preparation for life. - C. It is hereby declared to be the policy of the Community that: - 1.
+- A. It is the intent and purpose of this title to: - 1.
+Establish Community expectations and standards relative to all matters pertaining to education within the boundaries of the Community, including Community vision, mission and annual measurable objectives for all education programs within the Community; and to establish expectations for collaboration among all schools within the Reservation; - 2.
+Support educational programs and resources that nourish and promote holistic growth and development for all the Community's children; and provide the tools

+- and resources necessary to make education within the Community a positive and enriching school experience preparing them to become productive, successful Community members for life. - 3.
+Establish GRIC Tribal curriculum objectives based on Community views that are aligned with both Akimel O'otham and Pee Posh cultures and Common Core standards. - B. It is hereby declared to be the policy of the Community that: - 1.
 The Community Council shall provide education to benefit the Community and its members.
 The most valuable resources of the Community are its Community members and homeland.
 To preserve, protect, and perpetuate the human resources and culture of the Akimel O'otham and Pee Posh within the exterior boundaries of the Gila River Indian Reservation, the Community Council will be actively involved with all educational endeavors within the Gila River Indian Community. - 2.
 Education must be effective and relevant to the Community.
 Effective, appropriate and relevant formal education within the Community includes, but is not limited to: - a.
-Academic excellence and high but realistic expectations for all students.
+Academic excellence and high but realistic expectations for all students. - b.

-- b.
 Positive growth in all basic academic and cognitive skills. - c.
 Competence in the Akimel O'otham or Pee Posh language and knowledge of Akimel O'otham and Pee Posh culture, government, economics, and environment. - d.
 Developed knowledge of the history of the Community and the historic roles of Community members in promoting the future of the Community. - e.
 Development of students as healthy individuals, members of families and communities, parents, members of the Community, and citizens of the state and nation. - f.
 Development of self-discipline and positive self-worth, and respect for all other living beings. - g.
-Development of a healthy and positive attitude which encourages lifelong learning; positive decision making; undertaking of responsibilities in family life, and appreciation of the environment. - h.
+Development of a healthy and positive attitude which encourages lifelong learning; positive decision making; undertaking of responsibilities in family life, and appreciation of the environment.

+- h.
 Parental, family, and community involvement in the formal education process whereby the educational aspirations and cultural values of parents, family and Community members are promoted and respected. - 3.
 Education shall prepare students to perpetuate the Community.
 Curriculum, education standards, educational policies and programs, developed, implemented, or regulated under this title shall help prepare students to assume their responsibilities to perpetuate the Community, its resources, and its culture; and - 4.
 The ultimate education goal of the Community is self-determination consistent with its heritage.